Saturday, May 30, 2009

 My sister called from Texas.
 She said she'd buy a vehicle so I could get back to Orlando.
 (I'd already told her that I thought I might like to go back and try being a serious artist first, sailor second, so to speak.
 Plus, some family members were having trouble with a house up that way, and I thought I might be able to help with that, too.)
 And so my sister bought me a van!
 Wow!
 And then all my old friends in Orlando seemed to come out to help me, and I was told "You're part of the family, Tim, we welcome you back."

-But then, later, after things were starting to go well, I learned that I wasn't as "welcomed back" as I thought.
-And then I was rejected for the portrait artist forum (through their jury process) to which I had so eagerly looked forward, and which confirms my suspicion: I'm years away from being a top-notch portrait artist.
+Alas, later, after things were starting to go well, I learned that I wasn't as "welcomed back" as I thought, it seemed.
+And then I was rejected for the portrait artist forum (through their jury process) to which I had so eagerly looked forward.
+That confirmed my suspicion: I was years away from being a top-notch portrait artist.

 So, suddenly, with a SHOCK, I find myself wallowing around in Orlando and constantly wondering, "HOOOOOOWWWWWW the heck did this happen????!!!!!!!" ...I'm lost.